HITECHCRIME/HC_SG128_Roped/README.md

 ## Music Video

 Roped - Hitech Crime cyberpunk term, getting scammed on tech.
 Scene at a hitech tech pawn shop.
 Faulty unit.
+Towards the end in the music video we tear up cyberpunk pawnshop coz we got “roped” (name of the song)/scammed on some expensive hitech equipment.